 How to ensure your PDPs are a success

 Once your employees have gone through those five steps and produced their finished PDPs, it’s time for you to get to work.

-At Charlie, we do quarterly reviews of PDPs as a team, and more regular one to one chats about them – but you should focus on what feels right for your business and your employees.
+At Charlie, we do quarterly reviews of PDPs as a team, and more regular one to one chats about them (once a month) – but you should focus on what feels right for your business and your employees.